Acer Laptop

 Acer Aspire V13 V3-371 Disassembly

-In this guide, I’ll explain how to disassemble Acer Aspire V13 V3-371 to remove the bottom case, battery, RAM, SSD, wireless card, heat sink, cooling fan, and motherboard.
+In this guide, I will explain how to disassemble the Acer Aspire V13 V3-371 to remove the bottom cover, battery, RAM, SSD, wireless card, heat sink, cooling fan, and motherboard.

 Want to keep in touch with us?
 Follow us on Facebook for more repair news.

-First of all, remove all screws from the bottom case.
+First, remove all screws from the bottom cover.

 Once the bottom case is removed, you can get access to the internal components of the Aspire V13 V3-371.